Black Hills town with bison country, granite lakes, and a better park-and-scenic-drive weekend than a Mount Rushmore-only plan

 Pick the one day that belongs to Custer State Park, Needles Highway, or Black Elk Peak and let that day stay easier than the rest of the itinerary.

-Use town for the reset hours
+Let town hold the easy hours

 Keep the region as supporting cast